 - Chia pudding - just mix some chia seeds with milk, and they swell up to give a pudding-like mixture.

-– Cottage cheese with honey and fruit – I’ve been obsessed with cottage cheese since January!
-It’s a great high-protein alternative to yogurt.
+- Cottage cheese with honey and fruit - I've been obsessed with cottage cheese since I used it to make struklji!
+It's a great high-protein alternative to yogurt.

 - Cereal - I genuinely love Bran Flakes, but sometimes also have Weetabix or muesli.
 Usually with milk, sometimes with yogurt.